-Those who are making void the law of God in this age are under a deception fully as dangerous as were the Jews.
-They depreciate the Old Testament Scriptures and exalt the New.
-The New Testament presents the same standard of righteousness as the Old.
-It is the key to the Old.
-Abel was a Christian; he died for Christ because he acknowledged Him in the blood of the slain lamb.
-Noah was a Christian.
-He unflinchingly endured the test of his faith.
-He was righteous in his day, and in called a "preacher of righteousness." was the Way for the antediluvian church; He was the Way for the patriarchs, for the prophets, and He is the Way for the Christian church to-day.
-Christ is brought to view in the Old Testament Scriptures as a personal Saviour.
+Those who are making void the law of in this age are under a deception fully as gerous as were the Jews.
+They depreciate the Old Testament Scriptures and exalt the The New Testament presents the same same ard of righteousness as the Old.
+It is the y to the Old.
+Abel was a Christian; he di Christ because he acknowledged Him in the blood of the slain lamb.
+Noah was a Charles tian.
+He unflinchingly endured the test of faith.
+He was righteous in his day, and called a "preacher of righteousness." was the Way for the antediluvian church; was the Way for the patriarchs, for the process ets, and He is the Way for the Christian to-day.
+Christ is brought to view in the Ok Testament Scriptures as a personal Saviour.
 And the same Christ who was the Way in the Old Testament Scriptures declares in the New, "I am the Way, the Truth, and the Life."

 John the Baptist had prepared the way for Christ, urging upon all repentance and confession of sin.
-In Galilee Christ followed the preaching of John with the message, "Repent ye, for the kingdom of heaven is at hard," In the synagog of Nazareth He announced His mission, saying: "The Spirit of the Lord is upon Me, because He bath anointed Me to preach the Gospel to the poor; He bath sent Me to heal the broken-hearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised, to preach the acceptable year of the Lord."
+In Galilee Christ followed the preaching of John with the message, "Repent ye, for the kingdom of heaven is at hard."
+In the synagog of Nazareth He announted His mission, saying: "The Spirit of the Lord is upon Me, because He hath anointed Me to preach the Gospel to the poor; He hath sent Me to heal the broken-hearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised, to preach the acceptable year of the Lord."

 As He spoke, the Spirit of God impressed the minds and hearts of His hearers.
 A thrilling power from God attended His Word, and they witnessed to the glorious words that proceeded out of His lips.
 But Satan began to insinuate his questioning doubts: "Who is this man?
 Is not this Joseph's son?"
 Jesus had laid before this people their true position, and this had infuriated the hearts already filled with unbelief and prejudice.
 They would not hear from His lips the truth in regard to their condition, and they thrust Him out of the synagog.
 And they would have cast Him headlong over a precipice, had not angels come to His assistance, and led Him away to a place of safety.
-How quickly, when unbelief emers nvy, their jeals or transgression of claimed to keep it, be against them.
+How quickly, when unbelief emers the ctises of the avy, their jealo ar transgression of claimed to keep it, be against them.